susuhu/A-glance-at-Bayesian-Neural-network/README.md

 # First-glance-at-Bayesian-Neural-network
-learn the gist of Bayesian neural network
+In this notebook we compare the non-Bayesian and Bayesian neural network which share similar architecture.
+Bayesian NN provides uncertainty in its prediction while non-Bayesian NN only provides point esitmates.
+MNIST dataset is used.